MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 source:
 http://celestiamotherlode.net/

-note: the surface normal maps are needed and tehz are on separate pages
+note: the surface normal maps are needed and they are on separate pages

 doc for customizing the config: https://www.classe.cornell.edu/~seb/celestia/textures.html#2.4